StevenM1/CM_RL/README.md

-# CM_RL
-Materials for the Reinforcement Learning module of Cognitive Modelling
+# Materials for the Reinforcement Learning module of Cognitive Modelling

 ## Set-up: